emin-apm/emin-apm/README.md

 # Hey there! 👋

-“I’m Emin, a JavaScript developer with hands-on experience in building full-stack applications using React, Angular, Node.js, and MongoDB.
-I combine strong technical skills with practical teamwork experience gained through SoftUni and Tech Lead Academy projects.”
+I’m Emin, a JavaScript developer with hands-on experience in building full-stack applications using React, Angular, Node.js, and MongoDB.
+I combine strong technical skills with practical teamwork experience gained through SoftUni and Tech Lead Academy projects.

 Currently, I’m gaining hands-on experience at Tech Lead Academy 2, where I contribute to real-world projects, strengthen my problem-solving skills, and collaborate in a team-driven environment.
 I’m eager to apply my knowledge to impactful software solutions and grow as a professional developer.